-When the body is relaxed and comfortable the mind will inevitably feel calmer too.
+When the physical body is relaxed and comfortable the mind will inevitably feel calmer too.
 Clients often comment on the calming effects that the practice has on the mind.
 This becomes obvious the more you practice Somatics.
 You begin to understand that the mind and the body are experientially one.
 You can think of Somatics as a form of moving meditation.

 Somatics is very effective in improving or resolving many common complaints, such as;

-Low back pain, Mid back pain, Upper back pain, Neck pain, Jaw Pain, Shoulder pain, Hip Pain, Piriformis syndrome, Sciatica, Tennis Elbow, Golfer’s Elbow, Tension Headaches, Carpal Tunnel Syndrome, Achilles Tendonitis, Groin Strains, Psoas Pain, Repetitive Strain Injuries, Bursitis, and more…
+Low back pain, Mid back pain, Upper back pain, Neck pain, Jaw Pain, Shoulder pain, Hip Pain, SI Joint pain, Piriformis syndrome, Sciatica, Tennis Elbow, Golfer’s Elbow, Tension Headaches, Carpal Tunnel Syndrome, Achilles Tendonitis, Groin Strains, Psoas Pain, Repetitive Strain Injuries, Bursitis and more…

-For resolution of these types of conditions plan on at least 6 Private Sessions and developing a regular Somatic movement practice.
+For resolution of these types of conditions plan on 3-6 Private Sessions and developing a regular Somatic movement practice.